yanliu5/gam/README.md

 # GAM

 This repository contains R programs for the article, “Generalized additive regression for group testing data,” by Yan Liu, Christopher McMahan, Joshua Tebbs, Colin Gallagher and Christopher Bilder.
-This article has been submitted for publication.
+This article was accepted by *Biostatistics*.

 <pre>
 1. <b>main_error_known.R</b>: Reproduces <b>Table 1</b>